 Content writing is profession that you can adapt to work from anywhere.
 There is no need to go office regularly, just sit in your home and provide services to clients.
 As being a freelancer, a person can get work from various clients throughout the world.
 But content writing is not as easy as you think about.
 It takes many technical skills to become a perfect content writer.
 Currently, many tools for content writers are available on internet to check the quality of their articles.
 Some of them are free while others are available on paid basis.

 Writing takes a huge amount of focus, strategy, time management, and creativity.
 Maybe you were born with these qualities.
 Maybe you have a few and not the others.
 And maybe you have absolutely none of them.
-Regardless of your abilities, these ten awesome websites will help you along the way.
+Regardless of your abilities, these ten awesome tools for content writers will help you along the way.

 If you run a blog, you know the importance of posting frequently.
 Google favors websites that keep relevant content on their site at all times.
-But they also favor sites with high-quality content.
-So, you can’t just churn out boring content over and over.
-Portent’s Content Idea Generator will help you come up with thousands of article ideas based on keywords you give the algorithm.
+This is one of the tools for content writers to generate a suitable idea.
+But they also favor sites with high article ideas based on keywords you give the algorithm.